-These delicious Low Carb Ginger Spice Cookies are the ideal low sugar, low carb, gluten free treat to have on hand for when you want a healthy snack.
-You can eat them plain, straight out of the oven, or have a little fun decorating them by piping on a little low carb icing sugar or you could even decorate them with a little melted dark chocolate.
+These delicious Low Carb Ginger Spice Cookies are the ideal low sugar, low carb, gluten free treat to have on hand for a healthy snack.
+Eat them plain, straight out of the oven or have fun decorating them by piping on low carb icing or decorating with melted dark chocolate.
 The spice flavors in these cookies go so well together.
-I have made these cookies very spicey and gingery in flavor, so if you want to create a subtler flavor, you could cut down on the ginger and the mixed spice by half, which would create your more typical ginger cookie.
-I also like to use a little organic crushed ginger in these occasionally,which really compliments the flavors but if you don’t have it or don’t want to add any, simply omit it.
+These cookies are reasonably gingery in flavor so if you want to create a subtler flavor, cut down on the ginger powder or the minced ginger.

 This recipe makes a lovely rustic cookie that is so full of flavor.
 The cookies have that lovely home baked feel to them, and the flavors are simply pure and unadulterated.
 They go really well with a cup of coffee or tea.

 Should the dough gets too sticky to use, simply put it in the fridge or freezer to get it to firm up.
 Follow the instructions on rolling out the dough in between some quality baking paper or you may end up with dough sticking to the rolling pin .
 Tust me with this advice.
 This dough is a little like gingerbread biscuit dough in that it needs to be treated gently as it isn’t very pliable.
 Take your time if using cookie cutters and be careful when lifting cut-outs out of the dough.
 Ease something with a sharp edge under the cookie first to break the surface tension before you try to move them.